Vernon Bayley Wadsworth

-Vernon Bayley Wadsworth was a prominent surveyor in the province of Ontario.
-Wadsworth was born into a prominent family in Weston, Ontario, who owned mills on the Humber River.
+Vernon Bayley Wadsworth was a surveyor in the province of Ontario.
+Wadsworth was born into a family in Weston, Canada West, who owned mills on the Humber River.

 Wadsworth was also a lawyer, and a director of the London and Canada Loan and Agency Company.

 In 1868 Wadsworth entered into a partnership with Charles Unwin, another surveyor who had apprenticed under John Stoughton Dennis.

 Both men had worked on the surveying of Muskoka County.

 Wadsworth played a role in the management of both the Grand Trunk Railway and the Canadian Pacific Railway.